E.g., 06/27/2026

 Mexican-Born Persons in the U.S. Civilian Labor Force

 This fact sheet examines demographic and labor market characteristics of Mexican-born workers in the United States and compares them to those of all foreign-born as well as native-born U.S. workers.
-The report focuses on workers age 16 and over who participated in the U.S. civilian labor force in 2006.
+It focuses on workers age 16 and over who participated in the U.S. civilian labor force in 2006.

-The report finds that the Mexican foreign-born make up almost 5 percent of the civilian labor force, and account for nearly a third of all foreign-born workers in the United States.
-According to the analysis, the Mexican foreign-born population outperformed both overall native and foreign-born groups in terms of labor market participation in 2006, with over 70 percent of Mexican-born adults in the civilian labor force.
-The unemployment rate of the Mexican-born in 2006 was also lower than that of the native-born, although slightly higher than that of the total foreign-born population.
+The fact sheet finds that Mexican immigrants made up almost 5 percent of the civilian labor force, and accounted for nearly one-third of all foreign-born workers in the United States.
+The Mexican foreign-born population outperformed both overall native and foreign-born groups in terms of labor market participation in 2006, with over 70 percent of Mexican-born adults in the civilian labor force.
+The unemployment rate of Mexican immigrants in 2006 was also lower than that of the native born, although slightly higher than that of the total foreign-born population.

-In addition, the report indicates that the Mexican-born workforce tends to be younger, male-dominated, and less educated than the overall native and foreign-born stock.
+The Mexican-born workforce tends to be younger, male-dominated, and less educated than the overall native and foreign-born stock.
 Over half of all employed Mexican-born persons worked in service and construction occupations.
-Compared with their native-born and foreign-born counterparts, foreign-born Mexicans were underrepresented in management, professional, and related occupations, as well as in the educational and health industries.
+Compared with their native-born and foreign-born counterparts, Mexican immigrants were under-represented in management, professional, and related occupations, as well as in the educational and health industries.